mongodb/mongo/src/mongo/db/catalog/README.md

 all index constraints.
 If there are errors, it will replicate an `abortIndexBuild` oplog entry.
 If the index build is successful, it will replicate a `commitIndexBuild` oplog entry.

-Secondaries that were not included in the commit quorum and recieve a `commitIndexBuild` oplog entry will block replication until their index build is complete.
+Secondaries that were not included in the commit quorum and receive a `commitIndexBuild` oplog entry will block replication until their index build is complete.

 The `commitQuorum` for a running index build may be changed by the user via the